Writing for children's animation: workshop

 What's it like to write for a children's animation show?
 What are the challenges you will face?
 What are the limitations you will have to work with?
 How do you develop your own show, or adapt an existing concept?
 What does a storyboard artist need from your script?
 What does a TV exec look for?
 How do you work with the show's producer?

-Led by accomplished writer Myles McLeod, this course will answer these questions and more in three 2½ hour sessions.
+Led by accomplished writer Myles McLeod, this course will answer these questions and more in four 2 hour sessions.

-You must be able to commit to all three workshop sessions to participate.
+You must be able to commit to all four workshop sessions to participate.

-At the end of the workshop, there will be a networking session with animation producers taking place in the week of 15 March, date and time to be confirmed.
+At the end of the workshop, there will be a networking session with animation producers, date and time to be confirmed.

 Myles McLeod has been writing for TV since 2006.
 He has over a hundred TV credits including shows Hey Duggee, Octonauts and Clangers.
 He has also developed shows for TV including Noddy Toyland Detective, Circle Square and Percy’s Tiger Tales.
 Myles is one half of The Brothers McLeod known for their BAFTA Film Award nominated short films.
 He is a children’s poet and author of the Knight Sir Louis books published by Guppy Books.
 In addition to writing, Myles is also a voice actor with credits from Disney, the Royal Shakespeare Company and Nickelodeon.